-FOMO, confirmation bias result in irresponsible investments.

 Lack of nuanced understanding of the cannabis industry

 Cannabis is not a sector, but a myriad of sectors.
 Scientific research, agriculture, industrial processing, chemistry, pharma, retail, regulation… All these activities differ greatly from one another and require specific, often unrelated skills.
 The dynamics that influence the recreational market often don´t apply to the medical cannabis segment.
 And industrial hemp is a different universe altogether.
 Confirmation bias, the act of interpreting information in a way that supports pre-existing beliefs, is common amongst cannabis investors.
 Having consumed cannabis profusely during some stage in your life doesn´t mean you´re an expert in cannabusiness.
 Like in any sector, winning takes a lot more than passion, and a thorough, detailed knowledge of the industry is the cornerstone of any investment.
-Make sure your plan capitalizes on your competitive advantages as an entrepreneur and mitigates risks stemming from your inexperience.

 Local thinking in a globalized value chain